 - ensuring that consideration of the modern slavery risks and prevention are added to The CitNOW Group’s policy review process as an employer and procurer of goods and services.

 - making sure The CitNOW’ Group’s strategies and contract terms and conditions are aligned with and enforce the act.

 - continuing to take action to embed a zero tolerance policy towards modern slavery and human trafficking.

 - implementing a formal Whistleblowing Policy, outlining Suggestion Ox and other means in which staff can raise any concerns.

 - creating a Supplier Code of Conduct, of which we ask all suppliers to sign up to after their responses to the Due Diligence Checks have been deemed satisfactory.

 8.2 Our Management Board is responsible for the compliance and implementation of this Statement.
-This Statement will be reviewed on a 6 monthly basis.
 At the end of the financial year, a new Statement will be published.